-Much has been made of Stephen Malkmus‘ aesthetic decisions on Groove Denied, his first solo LP to lack any contributions (credited or otherwise) from his Jicks bandmates.
-It’s been publicised as an homage to the minimalism and analogue electronics of late-’70s and early-’80s post-punk – a left-turn for a man so closely associated with the noise of ’90s indie rock.
-Malkmus discussed the new direction with Rolling Stone recently, saying: “I guess everyone has their distorted self-image, and I have one where I think I’m a music-maker who can go anywhere” – and though the album reflects this playful approach, one might emphasise his awareness of the warped nature of such identities.
+The rock press has made much of Stephen Malkmus’ reinvention on Groove Denied, his first solo LP to lack any contributions (credited or otherwise) from his Jicks bandmates; publicised as an homage to the minimalism and analogue electronics of late-’70s and early-’80s post-punk, it’s been received as a left-turn for a songwriter closely associated with ’90s indie noise.
+Malkmus discussed the new direction with Rolling Stone recently, explaining: “I guess everyone has their distorted self-image, and I have one where I think I’m a music-maker who can go anywhere” – and though the album reflects this playful approach, one might highlight his awareness of the warped nature of such perceptions.

 However, once Malkmus does find his rhythm the songs are uniformly strong; it becomes apparent that the most effective way in which he employs his skittering electronics is as additional colouring to the more conventional tracks.
-While ‘Belziger Faceplant’, the album’s opener, works its way towards a coda that recalls the artless randomness of George Harrison’s early experiments with the Moog on Electronic Sound rather than, say, New Order, on later tracks like ‘Rushing the Acid Frat’ and ‘Love the Door’ the synthesisers add vibrant texture to the songs, augmenting familiar structures and lending an air of fizzing buoyancy to numbers that might have otherwise resembled more rote indie fare.
+While ‘Belziger Faceplant’, the album’s opener, works its way towards a coda that recalls George Harrison’s artless experiments with the Moog on Electronic Sound rather than, say, New Order, on later tracks like ‘Rushing the Acid Frat’ and ‘Love the Door’ the synthesisers add vibrant texture to the songs, augmenting familiar structures and lending a fizzing buoyancy to numbers that might have otherwise resembled more rote indie fare.

 Still, even as the experiment falters, there are more than enough compelling ideas to keep one invested – especially when the record moves further into Jicks territory towards its end, complete with unexpected lyrical detours (see: ‘Ocean of Revenge’, period reportage from a murderous Scottish migrant in the fields of Mississippi).
-And regardless of its eventual results, Malkmus’ willingness to part from his creature comforts, at least on the first few tracks, is encouraging; the fact that the indie veteran is still restless – if not quite as much a journeyman as he might fancy himself – indicates that his listeners can anticipate more absorbing work from one of the last quarter-century’s most prolific and imaginative songwriters.
+Regardless of its eventual results, Malkmus’ willingness to part from his creature comforts, at least on the first few tracks, is encouraging; the fact that the indie veteran is still restless – if not quite as much a journeyman as he might fancy himself – may indicate that listeners can anticipate more from this exploratory outlook in the future.
 Seán Kennedy